CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09new-face-analysis.md

      ![](./media/lab09new-t1p18.png)

-1. Paste the following prompt along with the image:
+1. Paste the following prompt along with the image and press **Enter**:

       ```text
       Extract the following fields from this image: